Wendelin Schoendaller, 94, Hays, died Friday, January 24, 2020 at HaysMed.

 He was preceded in death by his parents, his wives; Linda and Doris, four brothers; Julius, Frank, Adam, and Wendelin Schoendaller and three sisters; Felicita Schoendaller, Melesdin Groff, and Mary Younker.

 Mass of Christian Burial will be at 10:00 am on Tuesday, January 28, 2020 at St. Joseph Catholic Church, with Fr.
 Brian Lager officiating.
 Burial with military honors by the Hays VFW Post #9076 Honor Guard will be in St. Joseph Cemetery.
 Visitation will be from 5:00 pm until 8:00 on Monday and 9:00 am until 9:45 on Tuesday, all at Hays Memorial Chapel Funeral Home.
 The Bishop Cunningham Fourth Degree Knights of Columbus will stand honor guard from 5:30 pm until 6:30 on Monday.
 A parish vigil service will be at 6:30 pm followed by a combined Third and Fourth Degree Knights of Columbus rosary, all on Monday at the funeral home.
 Memorials are suggested to the Knights of Columbus Council #1325 or the Bishop Cunningham Fourth Degree Knights of Columbus.
 Condolences and memories of Wendelin may be shared with the family at www.haysmemorial.com

-To send flowers to Wendelin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wendelin Schoendaller, please visit our floral store.